Kiss the Girl: Track listing

-Ashley Tisdale
+Ashley Tisdale version

 In 2006, when The Little Mermaid was re-released on DVD as a 2-Disc Platinum Edition, another rendition of the song was recorded by Ashley Tisdale.
-It was included on the re-release of the film's soundtrack on October 3, 2006.
+It was included on the Special Edition re-release of the film's soundtrack.
 It was later included on DisneyMania 5.

 Music video

 The music video, released on September 6, 2006, consists of a girl at a school dance.
 As she hangs out with her friends, she notices a boy repeatedly glancing at her.
 The boy's friend encourages him to talk to Tisdale, but every time he gets close, she goes somewhere else.
 The video ends with Tisdale asking him to dance, and then at the end she kisses him on the cheek.
 Tooth Tunes included the song in one of their products.
 The music video is included as a bonus feature on the 2006 Platinum Edition release of the film.